 1940 Theatre manager, owner, and impresario Martin Beck dies at age 71.
 In addition to the New York City theatre that bore his name for many years (now the Hirschfeld), he also built the Palace and State Lake Theatres in Chicago.

-1959 The hills of the theatre district are alive with The Sound of Music tonight, as the musical opens at the Lunt Fontanne Theatre.
-Mary Martin and Theodore Bikel star in this Richard Rodgers and Oscar Hammerstein II classic, with book by Howard Lindsay and Russel Crouse.
+1959 The hills of the theatre district are alive with The Sound of Music, as the musical opens at the Lunt Fontanne Theatre.
+Mary Martin and Theodore Bikel star in the Richard Rodgers and Oscar Hammerstein II classic, with book by Howard Lindsay and Russel Crouse.
 The story follows the Von Trapp family and the appearance of their new governess, who helps the family gain courage in a time of insurmountable challenges.
-The show will run a whopping 1,443 performances and include the classics "Do-Re-Mi," "My Favorite Things" and "Edelweiss."
-This original production ties for the 1960 Best Musical Tony Award (with Fiorello!).
-A movie would be made in 1965 starring Julie Andrews and a 1998 mounting will again get nominated for the Tony Award, this time for Best Revival.
+The show runs a whopping 1,443 performances and include the classics "Do-Re-Mi," "My Favorite Things," and "Edelweiss."
+The production ties for the 1960 Best Musical Tony Award with Fiorello!
+In 1965, Julie Andrews stars in a film adaptation that wins the Academy Award for Best Picture.

 1964 A musical version of the 19th century melodrama The Drunkard, retitled The Wayward Way, opens at the New Lyric, Hammersmith.
 Jim Dale is in the cast.

 1981 Stephen Sondheim and George Furth's musical Merrily We Roll Along opens on Broadway at the Alvin Theatre.
-Directed by Harold Prince, it stars Jim Walton as Franklin, Ann Morrison as Mary, Lonny Price as Charley, Jason Alexander as Joe, Terry Finn as Gussie and Sally Klein as Beth.
+Directed by Harold Prince, it stars Jim Walton as Franklin, Ann Morrison as Mary, Lonny Price as Charley, Jason Alexander as Joe, Terry Finn as Gussie, and Sally Klein as Beth.
 The production runs for 52 previews and 16 performances.
-In later years, Merrily We Roll Along will be revised multiple times for productions regionally, Off-Broadway and in London.
+In later years, Merrily We Roll Along is revised multiple times for productions regionally, Off-Broadway, and in London.

 1989 A revival of Gypsy, starring Tyne Daly as Rose, opens at the St. James Theatre.
-The show, which co-starred Crista Moore, was Frank Rich of the New York Times' favorite musical, so a review from him included the words "goose bump-raising torrents of laughter and tears."
-Other critics were lukewarm, but the show ran for 476 performances, plus 105 more in a return engagement at the Marquis Theatre.
+The show, which co-stars Crista Moore as Louise, is Frank Rich of the New York Times' favorite musical, so a review from him includes the words "goose bump-raising torrents of laughter and tears."
+Other critics are lukewarm, but the show runs for 476 performances, plus 105 more in a return engagement at the Marquis Theatre.

-2000 British actress Janie Dee makes her New York stage debut in the role that won her London's Olivier, Evening Standard and Critics Circle awards, playing a futuristic robot-actor in Alan Ayckbourn's dark comedy, Comic Potential, opening tonight at Manhattan Theatre Club.
+2000 British actor Janie Dee makes her New York stage debut in the role that won her London's Olivier, Evening Standard, and Critics Circle awards, playing a futuristic robot-actor in Alan Ayckbourn's dark comedy, Comic Potential, opening Off-Broadway at Manhattan Theatre Club.
 The play, set in the future, offers a world where actors and "actoids" are indistinguishable.
 An aspiring screenwriter gets more than he bargained for when he finds himself smitten with his almost-human leading lady.

 2014 Hugh Jackman returns to Broadway in Jez Butterworth's The River, opening at Circle in the Square.
 Laura Donnelly and Cush Jumbo co-star in the mysterious drama about a man who brings his new girlfriend to a remote cabin for a night of trout-fishing.